 Sofia holds a BSc (Hons) in Psychology & Counselling from Abertay University and a PgDip in Person Centred-Counselling from the University of Aberdeen.
 She is a member of both COSCA and the BACP, giving you peace of mind that her practice is ethically sound and supported by the professional governing bodies for Scotland and the UK.

-Fiona feels passionately about helping clients to embrace their individuality and worth, and she appreciates the unique needs, values, and preferences of every individual.
-She supports people in developing their own strengths and abilities to lead more authentic and fulfilling lives.
-She believes that by embracing one’s true self, individ
+Fiona feels passionately about helping clients to embrace their individuality and worth.
+She supports clients to develop their own strengths and abilities to lead a more authentic and fulfilling life.
+Her approach is holistic and encompasses all aspects of her client’s well-being.

-Fiona feels passionately about helping clients to embrace their individuality and worth, and she appreciates the unique needs, values, and preferences of every individual.
-She supports people in developing their own strengths and abilities to lead more authentic and fulfilling lives.
-She believes that by embracing one’s true self, individuals can achieve a greater sense of happiness.
-Her approach is holistic, considering all aspects of your well-being.
+Fiona feels passionately about helping clients to embrace their individuality and worth.
+She supports clients to develop their own strengths and abilities to lead a more authentic and fulfilling life.
+Her approach is holistic and encompasses all aspects of her client’s well-being.

-Fiona has worked with various organizations specializing in counselling for bereavement and loss, including Cruse Bereavement.
-In these roles, she has supported individuals in processing, navigating, and finding meaning after loss.
-Not only has she provided counselling for bereavement, but Fiona also has unique insights into end-of-life care and the rollercoaster of emotions that accompany it.
-With over a decade of experience working in the community, she has provided care and support to individuals and their families during these difficult times.
+As a counsellor who works with bereavement, Fiona understands the complexities that can accompany grief and loss.
+Healing from this is not about forgetting but learning to live with the loss and honour the grief.
+Hope, recovery, and healing are possible.
+Fiona has worked with various organizations specializing in counselling for bereavement, including Cruse Bereavement.
+Furthermore, she has over a decade of experience working in the community where she has provided care and support to individuals and their families during end of life.
 She also specializes in dementia support and empathizes with the helplessness, confusion, and anxiety that come with chronic sorrow and ongoing loss.

-Furthermore, Fiona supports survivors of domestic and sexual abuse, regardless of gender.
+Fiona also offers counselling for survivors of domestic and sexual abuse, regardless of gender.
 She offers a warm, welcoming, non-judgmental space where you can share as much or as little as you want at your own pace.
 All emotions are welcome; there is no right or wrong way to process these experiences.

-Fiona's interest in all areas of trauma continues to grow as she develops and expands her training in this field.
-Childhood trauma can follow you into adulthood and impact all areas of life.
-This type of trauma can manifest in various ways, including difficulty in forming healthy relationships and struggles with self-esteem and self-worth.
-Fiona is dedicated to helping individuals navigate these complex issues, supporting them to heal and move forward.
-Family and relationship trauma can also have a profound impact on our mental health, and these experiences can bring about depression, anxiety, stress, as well as an altered sense of self.
-By providing a space where individuals can talk about their experiences, Fiona’s approach helps to create a space where you can process and make sense of your emotions.
+Fiona's work with trauma continues to grow as she develops and expands her knowledge in this field.
+Childhood, family, and relationship trauma can follow you into adulthood and impact all areas of life, having a profound effect on our mental health.
+This can manifest in many ways including difficulty in forming healthy relationships, struggles with self-esteem, depression, anxiety, and stress, as well as an altered sense of self.
+Fiona provides a space where individuals can talk about their experiences and begin to make sense of their reactions, thoughts, feelings, and emotions.

 Other areas of interest for Fiona include ADHD, anxiety, depression, health-related issues, personal growth, and post-traumatic stress.
-Whatever brings you to therapy, she will walk alongside you and help you explore, heal, and grow.
+Whatever brings you to therapy, she will accompany you on your journey.
+You do not have to do it alone.

 Copyright © 2025 Phoenix Therapy - All Rights Reserved.